 Younger children and toddlers will need milk to drink.
 Toddlers will also need a spill-proof sippy cup.
 Milk comes in handy for adding to breakfast cereal or oatmeal in the mornings.
 It’s also great for adults to have milk for coffee when the motel only supplies the little creamer packets.

-We occasionally splurge on a bottle of flavored seltzer from a gas station.
-The kids love the black cherry flavor and the fizz wakes us all up a bit.
+We occasionally stock up on cans of flavored seltzer.
+The kids love the fruity flavors and the fizz wakes us all up a bit.
 If it spills, it’s still just water, so no sticky mess to clean up.

 How to Distribute Road Trip Snacks